WillemRaes/CloudEdgeFog/docs/source/cloudproviders.rst

    - Accelerated Computing: instance type where hardware acceleration is present to speed up operations such as graphics processing

-   - Storage Optimized: instance type optimized for applications with a high number of read/write accesses with a high number of read/write accesses in local memory
+   - Storage Optimized: instance type optimized for applications with a high number of read/write accesses in local memory

    Prices scale according to the specifications of the instances and